Angustidontus: Classification

 Angustidontus is classified as part of the extinct family Angustidontidae together with the freshwater genus Schramidontus from Belgium.
-This family is the only family classified as part of the eucarid order Angustidontida.
-Angustidontids are diagnosed as eucarids that possess carapaces and stalked eyes with "scale-like exopods" on the second antennae, an elongated pleion and a tail fan.
-These features make the group distinct from most eumalacostracan crustaceans and they are classified as part of the Eucarida due to their carapace being fused to thoracic segments 1-7.
+This family is the only classified as part of the eucarid order Angustidontida.
+Angustidontids are diagnosed as eucarids that possess carapaces and stalked eyes with scale-like exopods (the external branch of the two comprising a biramous appendage) on the second antennae, an elongated pleion and a tail fan.
+These features make the group distinct from most eumalacostracan crustaceans and they are classified as part of the Eucarida due to their carapace being fused to thoracic segments 1–7.

-Some additional species of Angustidontus have been named other than the type species (A. seriatus), such as "A. weihmannae", but they were all considered synonymous with A. seriatus by Rolfe & Dzik (2006), with only the type species remaining as valid.
-Based on the morphology of different fossil mandibles, fossil material from the Early Famennian of Poland may represent two possible additional species.
+Some additional species of Angustidontus other than the type species A. seriatus were previously named.
+These were A. gracilis (Cooper, 1936), A. moravicus (Chlupáč, 1978) and A. weihmannae (Copeland & Bolton, 1960), which were separated from each other by the pattern of the teeth on their maxillipeds.
+They were all considered synonymous with A. seriatus by British and Polish paleontologists William David Ian Rolfe and Jerzy Dzik in 2006 as fossils of these species presented highly variable patterns.
+Rolfe and Dzik determined that tooth pattern was not a valid criterion for distinguishing species, with only the type species A. seriatus remaining as valid.
+Still, based on the morphology of different fossil mandibles, fossil material from the Early Famennian of Poland may represent two possible additional species.

-The cladogram below is based on the relationships of the Eucarida assumed by Gueriau, Charbonnier and Clément (2014), based on the gradual modification of the first thoracopods into the maxillipeds seen in the Decapoda.
+The cladogram below is based on the relationships of the Eucarida assumed by French paleontologists Pierre Guériau, Sylvain Charbonnier and Gaël Clément in 2014, based on the gradual modification of the first thoracopods into the maxillipeds seen in Decapoda.

 Paleoecology

 Environment

 The life environment of Angustidontus was low in diversity, but might have been very high in biological productivity.
 Fossil animals found in association with Angustidontus are exclusively open sea pelagic creatures, such as conodonts, cephalopods, ostracods, concavicarids and fish.
-The bottom regions were likely slightly benthose with a soft and muddy environment.
-This environment was likely anaerobic and poisonous, with abundant hydrogen sulfide, which would have prevented decomposition and allowed for fossils to be preserved.
+The bottom regions were likely slightly benthose with a soft and muddy environment; the latter was likely anaerobic and poisonous, with abundant hydrogen sulfide, which would have prevented decomposition and allowed for fossils to be preserved.

 Concavicarids, pelagic crustaceans of uncertain classification found in association with Angustidontus, also had chelicerae-like appendages and were covered in protective spines.
 They were predators, with known stomach contents including cephalopod remains as well as shark and teleost fish vertebrae.
 The appendages of concavicarids like Concavicaris differed in functionality from those of Angustiodontus and were thus likely used to catch other kinds of prey than what was eaten by Angustidontus.
 Concavicarids may not only have occupied a different niche, but an entirely different level in the water column.